I'm a writer and, I must confess, hypochondriac. I am medical-office assistant certified and used to work as a certified pharmacy tech.

 If you are planning on losing weight, consider that pine nuts can be helpful.
 However, just make sure to not eat too many due to their high caloric content.

-When eaten in correct amounts, pine nuts are known for providing a sense of satiety (although for a brief amount of time) due to the fact that they contain particular substances, such as pinolenic acid, which is known for stimulating the release of hormones responsible for limiting the stimulus of hunger.
+When eaten in correct amounts, pine nuts are known for providing a sense of satiety (although for a brief amount of time) due to the fact that they contain particular substances, such as pinolenic acid, that are known for stimulating the release of hormones responsible for limiting the stimulus of hunger.

 3. Keeping Things Moving